votaldo/Deep-Learning-Project/Pneumonia/readme.md

 2) source env/bin/activate
 3) pip install -r requirements.txt

-Transfer Learning Notebooks were deployed in different environment since pyrorch was used indtead of tensorflow.
-Thus in order to run them follow the abovementioned steps and replace requirements.txt with requirements_pytorch.txt
+Transfer Learning Notebooks were deployed in different environment since pytorch was used instead of tensorflow.
+Thus, in order to run them follow the above mentioned steps and replace requirements.txt with requirements_pytorch.txt